cop3402fall19/syllabus/projects/project2.md

     %t2 = load i32, i32* %t1 ; get value of x
     call void @print_integer(i32 %t2) ; print the value

-## The symbol table and basic type-checking
+## Basic type-checking

 Consider the full program below:

     int x;
     x = 1 + y;

 Line two refers to a variable `y` that has not yet been declared.
 Our compiler should produce an error informing the programer of the use of an undefined variable `y`.
+The compiler should print to standard error,

+    error: use of undeclared variable y

+Printing to standard error can be acheived with

+    fprintf(stderr, "error: ...");

+Redirecting standard error is like redirecting standard output, except we use `2>` to explicitly ask for the file descriptor, "2", for the output file.

+## The symbol table and

 The compiler should maintain a table mapping variable names to memory locations, i.e., for LLVM IR temporary variables that hold the memory address of the variable's corresponding stack allocation.
+There are many ways to implement a hash table.
+One of the simplest, though it has poor lookup performance, is a linkedlist, where each node contains both the variable' name and the corresponding LLVM IR variable that holds the its memory location.

 ## Reading from Input